XBanTs/laravel11-notes-app/README.md

 HOW TO LAUNCH?
-(Basic understanding of php and object oreiented programming is needed)
+(Basic understanding of php and object oreiented programming is needed) (There is also an alternative installation procedure after thr first one)

 Make sure you have the composer dependency installed.
 Install nodejs including npm.